java-crypto/cross_platform_crypto/readme.md

 Sometimes you may have read about a "JWT" or "JWT token", that is short form of a **JSON web token** or **JWT**.
 That are standardized signature and encryption schemes for a defined data exchange between different systems and frameworks.
 I provide some [**JWT web token**](#readme-jwt) solutions.

+A special chapter deals with the future of cryptography; and that is the **Post Quantum Cryptography**.
+Although the quantum computers are not on the market at the moment they will be there and cause catastrophic impacts on cryptography as they may been able to solve the RSA- and EC-curve problems and subsequently all RSA- and EC-curve encryption and signature become worthless.
+Visit the chapter [**PQC Post Quantum Cryptography**](#readme-pqc) at the end.

-A lot of solutions run with the built-in cryptographic modules but especially the Javascript-ones may need external libraries (pure Javascript will need e.g. "CryptoJs", NodeJs has a built-in "Crypto" library or you can use "node-forge").
+A lot of solutions run with the built-in cryptographic modules but especially the Python and  Javascript-ones may need external libraries (pure Javascript will need e.g. "CryptoJs", NodeJs has a built-in "Crypto" library or you can use "node-forge").

 ### General routines ###